pycurl/pycurl/INSTALL.rst

 not be good.

 If PycURL is to be linked statically against its dependencies, OpenSSL must be patched to link to the DLL version of MSVCRT.
-There is a patch for this in ``winbuild`` directory of PycURL source.

 For a minimum build you will just need libcurl source.
 Follow its Windows build instructions to build either a static or a DLL version of the library,